anjubhargavi1224/Bus-Finder/README.md

 # Bus Finder
 # Overview
-BUS FINDER MINI PROJECT The outlook of this project states the particular timing of the bus arrival at the particular bus stop and generates an alarm to indicate the arrival of the bus to the users.
+BUS FINDER the outlook of this project states the particular timing of the bus arrival at the particular bus stop and generates an alarm to indicate the arrival of the bus to the users.
 This project includes frontend and backend consisting of Python, Java script, CSS and HTML.

 # Home Page
 ![Screenshot 2024-09-19 131924](https://github.com/user-attachments/assets/620818dd-3885-46b0-93af-0d23c8ef13f7)